-Is this flexibility due to the actual vertical motion or to differential heat flux convergence, i.e. the first or the second term of (3.5)?
-To answer this question we have also plotted in 3 the cos y projection of $-\sigma{\circ}/h''\Delta\overline{\omega}2$.
-As these values are very small, it is seen that the Eulerian mean circulation has little effect on the cross-channel temperature gradient in this model. $\overline{\omega}2$ is important near the channel boundaries, but overall the TEM vertical velocity is dominated by the eddy heat flux convergence.2 Thus it is wave heat transport which is the single flexible component of the model.
+Is this flexibility due to the actual vertical motion or to differential heat flux convergence, that is, the first or the second term of (3.5)?
+To answer this question we have also plotted in Fig. 3 the cosy projection of $-\sigma_0/h''\Delta\overline{\omega}2$.
+As these values are very small, it is seen that the Eulerian mean circulation has little effect on the cross-channel temperature gradient in this model: $\overline{\omega}2$ is important near the channel boundaries, but overall the TEM vertical velocity is dominated by the eddy heat flux convergence.2 Thus it is wave heat transport that is the single flexible component of the model.
 This also agrees with observations, which show eddy heat flux as very sensitive to the forced temperature gradient (Stone and Miller 1980).